Crowdfund New Climate Action!

-The Medford Spring grasslands in southeastern Colorado are facing an imminent threat of conversion to cropland given its soils are suitable for farming, and cropland rental rates for winter wheat, milo, sorghum, alfalfa, and other row crops, are more than five times pastureland rates in Bent County, CO.
-A permanent conservation easement will preserve the grasslands and avoid conversion of the land to farming or development.
+The Medford Spring grasslands in southeastern Colorado are facing an imminent threat of conversion to cropland given that its soils are suitable for farming, and cropland rental rates for winter wheat, milo, sorghum, alfalfa, and other row crops, are more than five times pastureland rates in Bent County, CO.
+A permanent conservation easement preserves the grasslands and avoids conversion of the land to farming or development.
 This will prevent an estimated 190,000 tonnes of CO₂ from entering the atmosphere over the next 50 years.

 Learn more by visiting our Medford Spring Grassland Conservation project page.